Fund-Ur-Memory/fund-ur-memory-services/README.md

 - ✅ Pagination support
 - ✅ Metadata storage for AI agent insights
 - ✅ Automatic timestamp tracking (created_at, updated_at)
-- ✅ Support for all vault condition types
+- ✅ CRUD operations for vaults
 - ✅ Vault statistics endpoint
 - ✅ Case-insensitive address storage

 ## Next Steps

 1. **Frontend Integration:** Update your frontend to call these API endpoints when creating vaults
-2. **Blockchain Event Listener:** Consider adding a service to listen to blockchain events and automatically update vault statuses
+2. **Blockchain Event Listener:** Consider adding a service to listen to blockchain events and automatically update vault data
-3. **Background Jobs:** Add a cron job to periodically check and update vault statuses based on time/price conditions
+3. **Background Jobs:** Add a cron job to periodically check and update vault information
 4. **Monitoring:** Add logging and monitoring for production deployment
 5. **API Rate Limiting:** Consider adding rate limiting for production use